tumalajonathan/portfolio/README.md

 vulnerabilities to maintain a high-security standard
 - Establish and implement an updated contingency plan for connection / communication systems, core banking system and other proprietary apps support

+**Database Specialist I @ Camaligbank (_October 2023 - March 2019_)**
+- Monitors performance and managing parameters of all the modules of the CBS to ensure that they are working optimally to ensure fast response to front-end users
+- Maintains database by identifying and solving database requirements; supporting branches and CO users
+- Establishes the needs of users and monitoring user access and security to ensure that only authorized users of the CBS access the system
+- Considers both back-end organization of data and front-end accessibility for end-users
+- In charge of granting and denying access to the system based on properly documented requests

 **Assistant Instructor I @ AMA Computer College of Legazpi (_June 2012 - October 2013_)**
 - Conducted face-to-face class.